 3. Kanban Software Development

 a.
-Visualization – Planning before implementation.
-This means spending considerable time on the drawing board, testing, and coordination with various teams internally.
+Visualization: Planning before implementation.
+This means spending considerable time on the drawing board, testing, and coordinating with various teams internally.
 Asking for feedback and working on that feedback and suggestion.
-Basically thinking about any possible problem that may arise and solution to those problems.
+Basically thinking about any possible problem that may arise and the solution to those problems.

 b.
-Limit the Amount of Work in Progress – Finishing a particular task than starting on next.
-This way they limit the amount of work in progress.
-One advantage of doing so is that a task in completed hundred percent, then only the team moves onto the next task.
+Limit the Amount of Work in Progress: Finishing a particular task than starting on next.
+This way, they limit the amount of work in progress.
+One advantage of doing so is that a task is completed a hundred percent, then only the team moves onto the next task.
 This saves time in the future as there are very low chances that there will be errors in that work.

 c.
 Enhance Flow: When something is finished, the next highest priority item is worked on.